kbsec/Geometry_of_ML_Talk/README.md

 ## Author: Kai Bernardini, kaidb [AT] bu [DOT] edu
 - Lecture slides written in jupyter notebook for a talk I gave about the geometry of Machine Learning.
 - Based on a talk I gave at  [Lookout](https://www.lookout.com/) during their Security Bootcamp.
+- Slidehow is formated for the [Jupyter Dark theme](https://github.com/dunovank/jupyter-themes)

 # Slides are made using [RISE](https://github.com/damianavila/RISE)